-The intricate system of simcards being used among the people I met with in Kampala was, for me, far from embedded or transparent.
-Below is a conversation between Lydia, lecturer at Makerere University, and myself, on the intricate system of simcards.
-I had just received a call from an research companion and I didn't recognize the number.
-Since I didn't have it listed on my phone the person appeared as unknown when calling me.
+The intricate system of sim cards being used among the people I met in Kampala was, for me, far from embedded or transparent.
+Below is a conversation between Lydia, a lecturer at Makerere University, and myself, on the intricate system of sim cards.
+I had just received a call from a research collaborator and I didn't recognise the number.
+Since I didn't have it listed on my phone, the person appeared as unknown when calling me.
 When I had finished the call and hung up I exclaimed out loud to Lydia sitting next to me.

 Linda: Ah, all these numbers.
-There are so many to each person.
-I already had two numbers to Ednah.
+There are so many for each person.
+I already had two numbers for Ednah.
 Now a third.

 Lydia smiles and replies: That's how it is.
-I have five simcards.
+I have five sim cards.

 Linda: Five?!
-But I haven't seen you changing simcards since I came in.
+But I haven't seen you changing sim cards since I came in.

 Then she starts showing me all her phones.
 She has three phones.
-Two dual simcard phones (Nokia and Tecno) and one single simcard phone (HTC).
+Two dual sim card phones (Nokia and Tecno) and one single sim card phone (HTC).
 Lydia explains to me how she uses her different phones and I'm stunned.
-It's all about learning the offers from the different operators, but that's not all.
-The offers creates different modes of communication.
-For instance, if Lydia gets a call from a Warid number she might not pick it up.
-She knows that Warid has an offer where one can pay 1000 USh (Less than a dollar) and talk unlimited for 24 hours.
-She doesn't want to get stuck on the phone with someone who wants to talk for long.
+It's all about understanding the offers from the different operators, but that's not all.
+The offers create different modes of communication.
+For example, if Lydia receives a call from a Warid number she might not pick it up.
+She knows that Warid has an offer where one can pay 1000 Ugandan shilling (less than 1 U.S. \$) with unlimited talk for 24 hours.
+She doesn't want to get stuck on the phone with someone who wants to talk for a long time.
 Her MTN number is her main number.
-This one she's had since 1999.
-All her contacts are connected to that number and it's the most important one.
-The phone that has the MTN number she always brings with her.
-Also, Warid targets youth more so it is more common that her students have Warid numbers rather than her colleagues.
-I asked Lydia what she does if she has a friend who has both MTN and Orange and the friend accidentally calls her with a MTN number to her Orange number.
-She would then cancel the call and instead call the friend back from her own Orange number.
+This is the number she has had since 1999.
+All her contacts are connected to that number and it's the most important number to her.
+She always carries the phone with the MTN number with her.
+Furthermore, since Warid predominantly targets the youth market, it is more likely that her students will have Warid numbers than her colleagues.
+I asked Lydia what she does if she has a friend who has both MTN and Orange numbers, and the friend accidentally calls her with a MTN number to her Orange number.
+She said that she would cancel the call and instead call the friend back from her own Orange number.
 Orange to Orange is cheaper.
 She doesn't want her friend to lose money.